geraldo-netto/my-dna/README.md

 | **TellmeGen** | [geraldo-dna-tellmegen-20190610.csv](./geraldo-dna-tellmegen-20190610.csv) | 2019-06-10 | Research & Analysis |
 | **23andMe** | [geraldo-dna-23andme-20191019.csv](./geraldo-dna-23andme-20191019.csv) | 2019-10-19 | Research & Analysis |

----

 ## 🌍 Ancestry & Composition

 The following results represent the genetic ancestry breakdown.
 Each section is collapsed to keep the document clean; click to expand.

-> **Note:** The ancestry composition images are personal results; all other contextual imagery is sourced from the internet for reference.

 <details>
   <summary><b>View Ancestry Report 1</b></summary>